activenetwork-automation/ogre/README.md

 ogre set-private-key CHEF_HOSTNAME CHEF_VALIDATOR_NAME KEY_PATH (options)
 ---

 `set-private-key` is very opinionated to our needs.
 We have a vco workflow called `Set Private Key` which takes in `CHEF_HOSTNAME`, `CHEF_VALIDATOR_NAME`, and `KEY_PATH`.
-This is stored in Orchestrator so that our organzation has the correct permissions to provision and bootstrap nodes.
+This is stored in Orchestrator so that our organzation has the correct permissions to bootstrap nodes.

 - `--vco-url` vCenter Orchestrator URL
 - `--vco-user` vCenter Orchestrator user